gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

 ### How to set up deafult editor?
 1. Open your terminal.
-2. Run the following commands:
+2. Run the following command:

    `git config --global init.defaultBranch main`

     {% include note.html content="You must set `main` as your default branch" %}

-3. Run the following command to review the information that you just entered `git config --list`
+3. Run the following command to review the information that you just entered:

+   `git config --list`

 Congratulations!!!